marshalby2/my-note/computer/os/CSAPP-chapter1-A tour of Computer System_20201016214733-vfraxlo.sy.md

 of the shell process and passes control back to it, where it waits for the next command-line input.
 {: id="20201020202526-g9zefjr"}

+{: id="20201020202749-ut7uycf"}

+### 1.7.2 Threads
+{: id="20201020202749-x1cdeyb"}

+Although we normally think of a process as having a single control flow, in modern systems a process can actually consist of multiple execution units, called threads, each running in the context of the process and sharing the same code and global data.
+{: id="20201020202759-vjhlfn5"}